rieseberglab/bunnies/README.md

    - `./scripts/setup-key-pair.sh` creates the keypair that will be associated with the new instances.
 This will be the key to use to ssh into the created VMs or containers.
 Outputs `./key-pair-settings.json` and `key-pair.pem` private key.

+   - `python -m bunnies.environment setup` will create amazon roles and permissions necessary for scheduling instances and submit jobs in the context of a compute environment.